A CSR strategy based on the sustainable development goals

 BNP Paribas complies with the internationally recognised standards concerning Human rights.
 The Bank ensures that these rights are respected in all its activities, in all the countries in which it operates and in its relations with its employees, supply chain, customers, and the communities in which it operates.

 BNP Paribas decided in 2011 that climate change should be the priority focus of its efforts, given its position in the financing of the global economy, particularly in the energy sector.
-For example, in 2016, the Group was one of the top three players worldwide in euros in the green bonds market.
+BNP Paribas has implemented a proactive strategy for the financing of renewable energies with funding of 15.9 billion euros in 2019 and an increased objective of 18 billion euros by the end of 2021.